Fix: AtlasOS Playbook Stuck at “Reticulating Splines”

 4. After you do that, the progress should resume and the issue will be gone.

 Installing VCRedist is a straightforward process.
 Simply head to the official website for VCRedists by Microsoft here.
 Download the setup files for any missing VCRedists on your computer and run them.
-The Atlas team has not listed the required VCRedists versions, as such, we recommend installing all the versions starting from 2015.
+The Atlas team has not listed the required VCRedists versions; as such, we recommend installing all the versions starting from 2015.

-If you are not sure of the current VCRedists versions on your computer, open a Control Panel window and navigate to the Uninstall a program section.
+If you are not sure about the current VCRedists versions on your computer, open a Control Panel window and navigate to the ‘Uninstall a Program‘ section.

 ABOUT THE AUTHOR